 When making a visa application, EU nationals also have to pay the Immigration Health Surcharge which is £625 per year.

-- Make sure all current EEA national employees already in the UK have applied/will apply for settled status before the deadline (30 June 2021)
+- Make sure all current EEA national employees already in the UK have applied/will apply under the EU Settlement Scheme before the deadline (30 June 2021)

-- Apply for a sponsorship licence as soon as possible this year to beat the surge next year
+- Apply for a sponsorship licence as soon as possible to beat the surge and delays

 - Speak to your legal representative and work out strategies that best suit your business needs